Gareth J. Dyke: Career

-Research
+Past Research

 Dyke's research is concerned with "the evolutionary history of birds and their dinosaurian relatives" and encompasses anatomy, phylogenetics, functional morphology, paleoecology, taphonomy, sedimentology, and aerodynamics as well as the analysis and interpretation of large fossil-record datasets.

-He has published in Scientific American, Science, and Nature, as well as in leading journals in both Biology and Earth Sciences.
-He describes his work as being located on "the interface between these two fields."
+He has published in Scientific American, Science, and Nature as well as in other leading journals in both biology and earth sciences.
+He describes his work as being located on "the interface between these two fields".

-In 1999, Dyke and a colleague reported that while the "traditional view, based largely on the fossil record," was that most modern birds "did not appear until the Tertiary, after the end-Cretaceous extinction event," new molecular divergence data "suggested that most, or all, of the major clades, were present in the Cretaceous2,3."
+In 1999, Dyke and a colleague reported that while the "traditional view, based largely on the fossil record," was that most modern birds "did not appear until the Tertiary, after the end-Cretaceous extinction event," new molecular divergence data "suggested that most, or all, of the major clades, were present in the Cretaceous."

 In a 2002 article, Dyke and a colleague reported that recent data had yielded "[d]ramatic new perceptions of the life history, growth and development of early birds."

 Dyke and three colleagues reported in 2005 that while there has been considerable uncertainty as to the reliability of the fossil record of Mesozoic birds, their analysis had gone "some way towards" resolving the uncertainty.

 In 2005, the Times of London quoted Dyke as saying that "fossil evidence that [predatory] dinosaurs were feathered is now 'irrefutable'."

 In a 2007 article, Dyke and a colleague described a "small galliform bird from the Lower Eocene Fur Formation in northwestern Denmark."

 In 2008, Dyke was one of a team of researchers who discovered "the oldest known parrot fossil – a wing bone from a bird that lived 55 million years ago."
-The parrot was discovered in Denmark, where at the time the climate was tropical.
+The parrot was discovered in Denmark, where at where the climate was tropical at the time.
 The new species was named Mopsitta tanta, or the Danish Blue Parrot.

-Dyke and three colleagues reported in 2009 "that low-cost analysis of satellite image data (derived from Landsat ETM+) can be used efficiently for the ‘remote prospecting’ of a large field area."
+Dyke and three colleagues reported in 2009 "that low-cost analysis of satellite image data (derived from Landsat ETM+) can be used efficiently for the 'remote prospecting' of a large field area."

-As reported in 2009, Dyke and four colleagues discovered the first dinosaur fossil ever to be found in Bulgaria.
+As reported in 2009, Dyke and four colleagues discovered the first dinosaur fossil to be found in Bulgaria.

 In 2010, Dyke and a colleague reported in Science Magazine on the flight capabilities of fossil birds Archaeopteryx and Confuciusornis.

 In a 2010 Scientific American article entitled "Winged Victory: Modern Birds Now Found to Have Been Contemporaries of Dinosaurs," Dyke reported that "[m]odern birds, long thought to have arisen only after the dinosaurs perished, turn out to have lived alongside them."
 Noting that "molecular studies and a smattering of equivocal fossil finds have hinted that modern birds might have" originated earlier than previously thought, a recent analysis of "fossils of ancient modern birds confirm this earlier origin, raising the question of why these birds, but not the archaic ones, survived the mass extinction."